AppliedAcousticsChalmers/nidaqmxAio/README.md

 `-pp <string>` or `--postProcess <string>`:
 Run the chosen post processing script.
 You will be asked to select the directory and a the file from a list (typing `all` will cause the script to run for all the files in the selected directory with the file extension`.np[yz]`, except the calibration files).
 Results will be saved as `<measurement_name>_TFs`.
 Current choices:
 `TF` - Estimates the transfer function using the H1 estimator, or the deconvolution method.
 The correct method is chosen automatically depending on the signal type used in the measurement.
 `RAC` - Estimates the reverberation time using the back-wards integration method.
-This script always causes the `TF` postporssesing script to run in order to calculate the impulse response using the desired calibration data and block size.
+This script always causes the `TF` post-porssesing script to run in order to calculate the impulse response using the desired calibration data and block size.

 `-cT <int>` or `--cutoffTime <int>`:
  Causes the algorithm to keep measuring for the specified amount of seconds after the output has stopped. (default: `0`)